Crash-Bandicode/Project_FODA/README.md

 When I inputted what I thought were the parameters based on the given dataset into the equation, the results turned out very well.

 The last section is the discovery process that occured before I decided to change the parameters.
 I put all relevant results before the Bibliography.

+My hope was to remove the 0 values and clean the dataset, but the aforementioned issues took up too much time.
+I still think it's important to recognise that they were there.